SCRIPTURAL REFERENCES

 I begin this part of my message thinking of when I was barely six years old and got caught on an air mattress by the tide, which pulled me so far from land that nobody could see me but God.

-Beloved, several people had tried to teach me to swim, but I could not get the hang of it.
-Saints, out in that ocean, there was a massive wave, without warning, scooped me from my raft of safety.
+Several people had tried to teach me to swim, but I could not get the hang of it.
+Saints, out in that ocean, there was a massive wave, without warning, that scooped me from my raft of safety.

 I locked my legs around it and, while praying, started doing backstrokes, which landed me safely back into my dad's arms, who had nearly drowned trying to swim to me.

-Beloved, this was my first encounter with God as a young boy, but years later, just a few months ago, in April 2023, my wife and I took a vacation in Boracay, Philippines, a popular tourist resort with white sandy beaches.
+This was my first encounter with God in a dangerous situation as a young boy, but years later, just a few months ago, in April 2023, my wife and I took a vacation in Boracay, Philippines, a popular tourist resort with white sandy beaches.

-Beloved, I noticed that as I swam out in deeper water, a calmness came over me, and I could sense the presence of the one who had used me so mightily in services throughout the world speaking to me in a whisper, "Jerry, just relax and enjoy your swim."
+I noticed that as I swam out in deeper water, a calmness came over me, and I could sense the presence of the one who had used me so mightily in services throughout the world speaking to me in a whisper, "Jerry, just relax and enjoy your swim, and let the water carry you."

-Dear readers, when we reach this place in God, just like when he came to me in Boracay, we need to place our trust in him and quit fighting at the water, relax as we allow the water to carry us, for he knows the plans he has for his people to make our life count and bring us to a good end.
+When we reach this place in God, just like when He came to me in Boracay, Philippines, we need to place our trust in Him and quit fighting at the water, (Spirit) relax as we allow the water to carry us, for He knows the plans He has for His people to make our life count and bring us to a good end.
 (Jeremiah 29:11)

-In closing, notice that once he learned how to allow the water to carry him, the guide once again led Ezekiel back to the brink of the river, and when he got back to where he started, the scenery had changed, for there were trees on both sides of the river.
+In summary, notice that once he learned how to allow the water (The Spirit) to carry him, the guide once again led Ezekiel back to the brink of the river, and when he got back to where he started, the scenery had changed, for there were trees (growth) on both sides of the river.
+This could be seen as the ministries, churches, schools, etc., that God entrusted to your hands.

 MY CONCLUSION

-Dear readers, all through God's word, we will discover that God likes to use someone who will step out on faith and believe him for the impossible, such as Joshua praying a prayer that stopped the universe in its tracks for a whole day, which gave us our leap year.
+Throughout God's Holy Word, we will discover that He likes to use someone who will step out in faith and believe Him for the impossible, such as Joshua, who prayed a prayer that stopped the universe in its tracks for a whole day, which gave us our leap year.

-The bottom line to this message is for us to have confidence that God knows the plans he has for us, and although there may be times that he seems distant from us, just like an airplane caught up in a dangerous storm, the tower has them on the radar.
-God's Spirit is armed with God's plans for our lives, and he is waiting for us to believe that he is and is a reward to those who diligently seek him.
+The bottom line of this message is for us to have confidence that God knows the plans He has for us, and although there may be times when He seems distant from us, just like an airplane caught in a dangerous storm, the tower has it on the radar.

-God's word states that they that come to God must believe that he is and that he is a rewarder to those that seek him for the word of God speaks volumes that without faith, beloved, his word says it is impossible to please him.
+God's Holy Word states that those who come to God must believe that He is and that He is a rewarder to those who seek Him.
+For the word of God speaks volumes that without faith, beloved, His word says it is impossible to please Him.

-God's word declares that in the last days, his people will do exploits, which means "a bold or daring feat," which better understood would be those that take him at his word and step out in faith out of their comfort zones will be able to believe him for any need or circumstances they may encounter.
+God's Holy Word declares that in the last days, his people will do exploits, which means "a bold or daring feat."
+Better understood, those who take him at His word and step out in faith beyond their comfort zones will be able to believe Him for any need or circumstance they may encounter.

-Beloved, if we are to experience the power of God in our services, we must first experience it in our souls, which will require us to get past our fleshly acting and start realizing that we need one another, for we are all part of his glorious body.
+If we are to experience the power of God in our services, we must first experience it in our souls, which will require us to get past our fleshly acting and begin to realize that we need one another, for we are all part of his glorious body.

-In closing, let us go forth understanding that we are better together looking like one body to the hurting world instead of a bunch of lost body parts for our beloved.
+We are better together, looking like one body to the hurting world, instead of a bunch of lost body parts for our beloved.
 We need to influence the culture around us, but at the same time, we do not allow the culture to influence us, and we will experience the accurate fire of God.

 International Evangelist